alh1m1k/WebKeyboard-for-StarCitizen/README.md

 - [Limitation](#limitation)<br/>
 - [Dependencies](#dependencies)<br/>

-## Note
-It's mostly machine translation.
-Edits are welcome.<br/>
-All technical details about build, flash or toolchain setup are simplified because it wasn't subject for this page.

 ## DESCRIPTION
 This is Multi-function display host for StarCitizen. <br/>
 Main goal to increase game immersion and bring new life for old devices

 Glossary:
 - host:       esp32 board
-- control:    trigger, game interaction like "deploy landing gear" associated with it state and one or mode keyboard combination.
+- control:    trigger, game interaction like "deploy landing gear" associated with it state and one or more keyboard combination.
 Own attributes.
 - widget:     axial or radial, associated with some virtual joystick axis or with keyboard combination
 - attributes: key/value storage, can be edited in configuration window
-- group:      of controls/widgets, behavior is determined by it's type. radiobutton, tag, overlaying
+- group:      of controls/widgets, behavior is determined by it's type. radiogroup, tag, overlay-group
 - page:       container for controls/widgets.
 - layout:     page layout, grid based with (if defined) some number row and col.
 - screen:     container for pages, with ability to swipe between pages.
 - ref,view:   binding between page and control/widget.
 Own attributes that inherited from base control/widget attributes.
 It may have different configuration(from base control) but not different internal state.
 - cell:       intersection between grid row and col
 - slot:       one or more cell, Anchor for ref(view) at page.
 Must be rectangular in shape.
-- overlay:    more like underlay it highlight neighboring controls/widgets based on their common groups.
+- overlay:    more like underlay it highlight neighboring controls/widgets based on their common overlay-group.

 Features included:
 - configurable page layout
-- controls/widgets drag&drop placement inside page
+- controls/widgets drag&drop placement
 - controls/widgets state sync for multiple clients of same host
 - controls/widgets grouping
 - prebuild controls for many use cases
+- control supports the following types of actions upon activation:
+  - text typing
+  - special key press
-- control support text typing, special key, "long" "short" "double" key press, dangling keys
+  - "long" "short" "double" key press
+  - dangling keys
+  - activation delegation
-- control keyboard combination configuration
+- control actions are configurable
 - keypress timing randomization
 - virtual joystick with 8 axis and 32 buttons
-- dynamic color overlay for control grouping
+- color overlay for control/widget grouping
 - adaptive layout for small screen (to some limit)

 ## Usage